ashtinwang/Design-a-Game/README.md

 # Design-a-Game
 Planning for a game

+Ninja Fighting Game
+  Game is a static screen side view randomly generated platforms set the stage per level GUI at bottom of the screen displays player health
+      design choice to not show enemy health, goes with the mysterious ninja aesthetic upgrades only displayed in shop

+Bonus Experimental Feature:
+player can use ingenuity to distract 2nd player and activate console to edit own stats encouraged by game

 Singleplayer mode:
 Computer sends waves of fodder enemies that slowly get stronger and more numerous See how far player can get
-Score mechanic (rough): 1 point per fodder enemy, scaling with enemy difficulty
+Score mechanic: 1 point per enemy, scaling with each level (+1) each enemy gets a stat boost each advance in level (+sqrt(level))

+Enemies:
+the player ninja model but different color

 Multiplayer Modes:

 Waves:
-P2 can join in on the wave fighting, but enemies are slightly stronger
+P2 can join in on the wave fighting, but enemies are slightly stronger (scaling +sqrt(level+0.2) stats per level)

 PVP:
 Each chooses a character in a series of rounds, picking upgrades from the shop after each round and counter picking